arthur-cen/cove/README.md

    - **Build command**: `npm run build`
    - **Publish directory**: `build`
 6. Click "Deploy site."
 Netlify will build and deploy your app.
 It will also automatically redeploy every time you push a new change to your main branch.

----

-This README.md provides a solid foundation for your project's GitHub page.
-Let me know if you need any other adjustments!